Vietnam.vn - Nền tảng quảng bá Việt Nam

 Expert Nguyen Phu Thanh guides students in making chocolate at the workshop - Photo: THU BUI

-AI is no longer a technology accessory
+AI is no longer just a tech accessory.

 Nấu ăn, pha chế cũng dùng AI - Ảnh 2.